errorgon/ConnectorLib/README.md

 }
 ```

 The BridgeManager class has a static method for sending a string message.
-This return true if you're connected to the BLE or Serial device.
+The method returns true if you're connected to the BLE or Serial device.
 ```
 BridgeManager.sendMessage(msg);
 ```